Lillian-Elek-Data/portfolio-site/README.md

 What sets me apart is my end-to-end perspective.
 I don't just build models, I understand the entire data lifecycle.
 I know how to extract and transform messy real-world data, engineer meaningful features, validate model assumptions, and deploy solutions that stakeholders actually use.
 My work spans regression analysis, hypothesis testing, time series forecasting, and algorithm development.

-I'm drawn to problems where data reveals hidden patterns and strategic insights—whether that's predicting operational outcomes, uncovering anomalies, or testing hypotheses that drive decision-making.
+I'm drawn to problems where data reveals hidden patterns and strategic insights, whether that's predicting operational outcomes, uncovering anomalies, or testing hypotheses that drive decision-making.
 My experience in clean-energy and SaaS environments has taught me to balance technical sophistication with practical business impact.

 ---